gh-unit/gh-unit/README.markdown

 - Optionally, you can create and and set a prefix header (`Tests_Prefix.pch`) and add `#import "GHUnit.h"` to it, and then you won't have to include that import for every test.

+An example of a iPhone test project can be found at: [MyTestable](http://github.com/gabriel/gh-unit/tree/master/Examples/MyTestable).
+This project symlinks to the gh-unit files.

 ## Test Macros

 The following test macros are included.
 They are the same or similar to SenTest macros (STAssertTrue, etc).